© 2020 by Saint Nicholas Serbian Orthodox Church. All rights reserved

 St. Nicholas Serbian Orthodox Church belongs to the Serbian Diocese of Eastern America, governed by His Grace Bishop IRINEJ.
 Our parish community was founded in 1904 in Wilmerding, PA, but moved to Monroeville in 1971.
 Our original Church building was sanctified by St. Tikhon, the former patriarch of Russia, which is a great blessing that’s been following our Church since the moment of its dedication.
 The altar table blessed by him now resides in our Monroeville church.

 Our services are mostly in English, but contain a few parts in Church Slavonic to celebrate the rich musical and liturgical traditions of our community’s Serbian heritage.
 Though the parish is “Serbian Orthodox,” we are Orthodox first and Serbs second.
 Everyone is welcome to our parish, regardless of their cultural or national background!
 Join us in our worship of Our Lord and God and Savior Jesus Christ!

-Notice: Sunday Divine Liturgy will be at 9:00am for the months of July and August
+Notice: These are at 9:00am for the months of July and August

 The word Orthodox comes from two Greek words: Orthos and doxia, which together mean the right opinion and belief.
 Stating that we are Orthodox Christians, we believe we are Christians of right belief.

 Yes.
 In the Eastern Orthodox Church, we believe in the sacraments of baptism, chrismation, repentance, unction (anointing of the sick), wedding, ordination, and the eucharist.